dawarich-app/site/docs/self-hosting/introduction.md

 :::warning

 Although the `docker` directory contains `docker-compose.production.yml` file, it's not yet recommended to use.
-Use the `docker-compose.yml` file instead, with the `development` environment.
+Use the `docker-compose.yml` file instead, with the `production` environment.

 :::